LeetLLM

 1# Conceptual implementation of progressive summarization 2from typing import Protocol 3 4class TextGenerator(Protocol): 5 def generate(self, prompt: str) -> str: 6 ...
 7 8def chunk_messages(messages: list[object], chunk_size: int) -> list[list[object]]: 9 """Yield successive n-sized chunks from list."""
 10 return [messages[i:i + chunk_size] for i in range(0, len(messages), chunk_size)] 11 12def format_messages(messages: list[object]) -> str: 13 """Format raw messages or prior summaries into a single string."""
 14 formatted = [] 15 for m in messages: 16 if isinstance(m, dict): 17 formatted.append(f"{m['role']}: {m['content']}") 18 else: 19 formatted.append(str(m)) 20 return "\n".join(formatted) 21 22def progressive_summarize(messages: list[dict[str, str]], llm: TextGenerator, levels: int = 3) -> list[dict[str, object]]: 23 """Multi-level compression: raw -> summary -> meta-summary."""
 24 25 current = messages 26 summaries = [] 27 28 for level in range(levels): 29 if len(current) <= 5: 30 break 31 32 chunks = chunk_messages(current, chunk_size=10) 33 current = [] 34 35 for chunk in chunks: 36 summary = llm.generate( 37 f"Summarize these messages, preserving key facts, " 38 f"decisions, and action items:\n{format_messages(chunk)}" 39 ) 40 current.append({"role": "system", "content": summary}) 41 summaries.append({"level": level, "summary": summary}) 42 43 return summaries

 What to notice.
 This creates a pyramid: ten raw messages become one summary, ten summaries become one meta-summary, and so on.
 The agent can then choose which level to inject based on how much context room it has.
-The trade-off is that each summarization step is lossy.
-A detail that seems minor now ("Customer said they travel often") might be the key to a future escalation.
+Each summarization step is lossy.
+A detail that seems minor now ("rollout must remain canary-only") might be the key to a future release decision.

 Entity-based extraction

 Extracting structured entities converts candidate facts from conversation text into records that an application can validate and query.
-Extraction output is not yet a trusted knowledge graph: it needs tenant scope, source turns, timestamps, supersession handling, and an admission policy before it changes a profile or affects an action.
+Extraction output isn't yet a trusted knowledge graph: it needs tenant scope, source turns, timestamps, supersession handling, and an admission policy before it changes a profile or affects an action.

 entity-based-extraction.py